Sasutski/Sasutski/README.md

 ## Let's Work on Your Project Together!

-If you want to work on projects together, feel free to <a href="mailto:sasutskitan@gmail.com">contact me through email</a> me.
+If you want to work on projects together, feel free to <a href="mailto:sasutskitan@gmail.com">contact me through email</a>.

   </td>